In the College of Business and Innovation, class rank is determined as follows:

 Multiple associate degrees may be awarded, but only one ATS, Technical Studies, degree will be awarded.

 When a student’s cumulative GPA falls below 2.0, the student is automatically placed on probation.
-Students are recommended to reduce their enrolled hours and meet with an adviser to develop a plan of action to improve their GPA.
+Students are recommended to reduce their enrolled hours and meet with an advisor to develop a plan of action to improve their GPA.

 Academic suspension means a student is not eligible to enroll in courses from The University of Toledo or any other college/university for a minimum period of one semester.
 A student is subject to academic suspension if he/she falls below the minimum requirements or fails to make sufficient progress toward attainment of the degree.
 No course work taken at any other educational institution during the student’s suspension shall be accepted as transfer credit without approval.
 However, students may remove incompletes while under suspension.